smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 6
 * Title : Spanier-Whitehead duality and Atiyah duality
 * Abstract : I will introduce Spanier-Whitehead duality for spectra and explain how it relates their homology and cohomology.
 I will also introduce Atiyah duality and outline a proof of Poincare duality using it.

+### Talk 7
+* Title : The Atiyah-Hirzebruch spectral sequence
+* Abstract : We introduce the Atiyah-Hirzebruch spectral sequence, explaining where it comes from and how to apply it.
+Examples will include computations of K-theory groups.